Some strange things

 its hard drive - which then dented bottom case

 in outward direction (circle/arrow) and broke

-optical drive mount (T-shape bracket).
-Hard
+display mount (T-shape bracket).
+Hard drive

-shock sufficient to destroy machine's optical
+sufficient to destroy machine's optical drive

-his data.
-We replaced hard drive, restored
+data.
+We replaced hard drive, restored data

-data from backup and replaced the optical
+from backup and replaced the optical drive.

 Machine came back after being dropped again

 two years later.
 And again, the hard drive was